harelba/q/test/BENCHMARK.md

 # Benchmark
 This is an initial version of the benchmark, along with some results.
 The following is compared:
-* q running on python 2.7.16
-* q running on python 3.8.1
+* q running on multiple python versions
 * textql 2.0.3
 * octosql v0.3.0

+The specific python versions which are being tested are specified in `benchmark-config.sh`.

 This is by no means a scientific benchmark, and it only focuses on the data loading time.
 Also, it does not try to provide any usability comparison between q and textql.
 Actually, I've created this benchmark in order to compare q over python 2 and 3, and only then decided it would be interesting to compare the results to textql and octosql.